 The Six Astika Darshanas

-The Vaisesika darshana, founded upon the Vaisesika-Sutra of Kanda.
+1. The Vaisesika Darshana founded upon the Vaisesika Sutra

-The Nyaya darsana, founded upon the Nyaya-Sutra of Gautama.
+2. The Nyaya Darshana founded upon the Nyaya Sutra

-The Samkhya darsana, founded upon the Samkhya-Sutra of Kapila.
+3. The Samkhya Darshana founded upon the Samkhya Sutra

-The Yoga Darshana, founded upon the Yoga-Sutra of Patanjali.
+4. The Yoga Darshana founded upon the Yoga Sutra of Patanjali

-The Uttara-Mimansa or Vedanta darsana, founded upon the Vedanta-Sutra (or Brahma-Sutra) of Badarayana.
+founded upon the Vedanta Sutra (or Brahma-Sutra) of Badarayana.

-Hatha-yoga (a part of Saiva tradition) views itself as being thoroughly Vaidika.
-This fact is something, which is implicit within the general philosophy of the hatha treatises, and even more explicit in the codes of ethical conducts as prerequisite for the yoga.
+Hatha Yoga views itself as being thoroughly Vaidika.
+This fact is something, which is implicit within the general philosophy of the Hatha treatises and even more explicit in the codes of ethical conducts as prerequisite for the yoga.
 The interpretation of these Sutras is difficult task in itself due to the extremely complex format of sutras where by the maximum amount of meaning is condensed into the minimum number of words.
 Each word and phrase contains various possible interpretations.
-The Darshanas have a tremendous amount in common and they are all directed towards a "goal of human liberation or Self-realisation".
+The Darshanas have a tremendous amount in common and they are all directed towards a goal of human liberation or Self-realisation.
 The intra and inter conflicts between various Darshanas can be regarded as the subjective choice available for the person or seeker.

-Indian philosophy is much deeper rather than "the knowledge for the knowledge sake."
+Indian Yogic philosophy is much deeper rather than the knowledge for the sake of knowledge.
 The philosophical enterprise here acts as a method for cultivating virtue and self-understanding.
-It is for this reason that, Indian philosophical systems or Darshanas may be referred as Moksha-shastra.
-Moksha means 'deliverance', 'release' or liberation' and shastra is the 'teaching' or 'doctrine' for achieving that end.